civier/tree2dir/README.md

          For each path in path list, generates a symbolic link to path in current directory.
          The symbolic link name is identical to path, with "/" replaced with "_".

+         When using rsync subsequently: use the --copy-links option to instruct rsync to copy the files the symbolic links are pointing to rather than the symbolic links themselves.

 AUTHOR:   Oren Civier